f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Configurable Management Ciphers
 ===============================

-You can configure which ciphers are used when connecting to the F5OS managment interface using SSH or HTTPS.
+You can configure which ciphers are used when connecting to the F5OS management interface using SSH or HTTPS.

 Configuring Management Ciphers via CLI
 --------------------------------------